Tomahawkd/CICFlowMeter/README.md

 3. Remove live capture and GUI (currently focus on feature extraction)
 4. Introduce TCP Reassembler for analysing application layer protocol (e.g., HTTP)
 5. Support for multi-file as one input
+6. Introducing multi-threading for flow process
+7. Use modified Kaitai generated source code for Pcap file parse

 ## Prerequisite
 1. Java 8